Causal-net category

 The operation of contracting a multi-edge $\epsilon=\{e_1,\cdots, e_n\}$ of $G$ is called a \textbf{multi-edge-contraction}, which can be uniquely represented by the simple contraction $\mathcal{C}_\epsilon:G\to G/\{\epsilon\}$ with the unique non-trivial fiber being the multi-edge $\epsilon$, where $G/\{\epsilon\}$ denotes the resulting causal-net.

-A causal-net is called a \textbf{point} if it has exactly one vertex and no edge.
+A causal-net is called a \textbf{point} if it has exactly one vertex and no edges.
 Connectivity of causal-nets can be characterized in terms of multi-edge-contractions. \begin{thm} A causal-net is connected if and only if it can be transformed into a point through a series of multi-edge-contractions. \end{thm}

-\begin{proof} The $(\Longleftarrow)$ direction is obvious.
-We prove the $(\Longrightarrow)$ direction by induction on the number $n$ of vertices of connected causal-nets.
+\begin{proof} The $(\Leftarrow)$ direction is obvious.
+We prove the $(\Rightarrow)$ direction by induction on the numbers $n$ of vertices of connected causal-nets.

 For $n=2$, this theorem is clear.
 Assume this theorem is true for $n=k$.
 Let $G$ be a connected causal-net with $k+1$ vertices, and $v$ be a maximal vertex of $G$ under the reachable order $\rightarrow$.
 Let $X$ be the set of all vertices of $G$ that share an edge with $v$, which is non-empty by the facts that $G$ is connected and has more than two vertices.
-Let $w$ be a maximal element of $X$ under $\rightarrow$, then contracting the multi-edge connecting $w$ and $v$ will not produce an oriented cycle and the resulting causal-net $G'$ is connected with $k$ vertices.
+Let $w$ be a maximal element of $X$ under $\rightarrow$ (as shown below), then contracting the multi-edge connecting $w$ and $v$ will not produce an oriented cycle and the resulting causal-net $G'$ is connected with $k$ vertices.

 By the induction hypothesis, $G'$ and hence $G$ can be transformed into a point through a series of multi-edge-contractions.